decile-team/distil/README.md

 <p align="center"><i><b>Reducing Energy Requirement</b></i></p>
 <p align="center"><i><b>Reducing Resource (GPU) Requirement and Costs</b></i></p>

+We are continuously incorporating newer and better selection strategies into DISTIL.
+Some of the features of DISTIL includes:
+- Minimal changes to add it to the existing training structure.
+- Independent of the training strategy used.
+- Achieving similar test accuracy with less amount of training data.
+- Huge reduction in labelling cost and time.
+- Access to various active learning strategies with just one line of code.

 Some of the algorithms currently implemented with DISTIL include:

 - [Uncertainty Sampling [1]](https://decile-team-distil.readthedocs.io/en/latest/ActStrategy/distil.active_learning_strategies.html#module-distil.active_learning_strategies.entropy_sampling)